Information For Prospective Students

 ACPE Bylaws specify several membership categories for interested agencies and individuals.
 ACPE members receive the ACPE News, and information about the Annual Conference, and member rates to educational events.
 Members are encouraged to participate in national and regional conferences.
 Membership is maintained by meeting Association standards, ethics, and payment of annual membership fees.

-Membership in the ACPE as a CPE Supervisor is available only through successful completion of the Certification process.
+Membership in the ACPE as a Certified Educator is available only through successful completion of the Certification process.
 More information is available in the Certification section of our website.

 Center, System, or Cluster membership is available through the Accreditation process.
 More information is available in the Accreditation section of our website.